borenstein-lab/multi_view_integration_analysis/src/analyses/README.md

-This folder includes all code related to the analysis and visualization of the machine learning (ML) pipeline outputs.
+This folder includes all code related to the analysis and visualization of the machine learning (ML) pipeline outputs, as presented in the manuscript.

 Specifically, it includes the following scripts/notebooks: